teomdn01/Calories-Tracker/README.md

 (Project structure -> libraries -> Maven -> search for sqlite-jdbc-3.34.0)

-Daily Calories Tracker is a basic Java app created using SWING Graphic User Interface and SQLite database.
+Daily Calories Tracker is a basic Java app I created during highschool, using SWING Graphic User Interface and SQLite database.

 Unfortunately, the application's UI is in Romanian.